huntdatacenter/docs/docs/govern-science/compliance/certificates.md

 [NS-EN ISO 27701:2019 Certificate](https://assets.hdc.ntnu.no/assets/certificates/hunt-cloud-certificate-iso27701-2026.pdf) (PDF)

-Our compliance with the international standard for privacy information management «[ISO 27701](https://www.iso.org/standard/71670.html)» is certified in accordance with our Statement of Applicability (SoA) by DNV, Norway.
+Our compliance with the international standard for privacy information management «[ISO/IEC 27701](https://www.iso.org/standard/27701)» is certified in accordance with our Statement of Applicability (SoA) by DNV, Norway.

 ::: details List of issued certificates